trdroid/Android-Examples/Activities/ActivityLifeCycle/README.md

 12-24 01:11:14.106 17670-17670/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onResume()

-> On a configuration change, the Activity is destroyed and a new Activity is created
+> On device rotation, the Activity is destroyed and a new Activity is created.
+On setContentView(R.layout.activity_main) call in the onCreate() method, Android attempts to inflate the view from res/layout-land/activity_main.xml.
+If it is not found, then res/layout/activity_main.xml is inflated as usual.